wiredmartian/whatsamenu-api-documentation/README.md

 ### List Restaurants By Owner

-Get a list of restaurant by owner (current authenticated user)
+Get a list of restaurant by owner (current authenticated user request)

 #### Auth